chocolatey/choco/docs/generated/HelpersInstallChocolateyShortcut.md

 ## Parameters

 ###  -ShortcutFilePath &lt;String&gt;
 The full absolute path to where the shortcut should be created.
-This is mandatory.

 Property               | Value
 ---------------------- | -----